-Everyone is different and therefore it is not easy to pinpoint general migraine symptoms.
-These migraine symptoms are not exhaustive and you could have one or more of the ones mentioned below or you could have other ones as well.
-I have found that these migraine symptoms occur without fail when a migraine episode occurs.
+Everyone is different and therefore it is not easy to pinpoint specific migraine symptoms.
+While the list of migraine symptoms below is not exhaustive, I have found these general migraine symptoms to occur without fail when an episode strikes.

 One of the clearest migraine symptoms.
 In my case, a faint pulsating pain begins on one side of my head above the eye and carries backward – usually the right side, but sometimes also on my left side.
-The pain will grow stronger over time and if I do nothing to immediately alleviate the migraine episode (See the following category: Alleviating your Migraine), the pulsating pain will become increasingly more painful.
-Often times, it feels as if the pain is originating from the area of the eye, even though that is not the case.
+The pain increases over time and, if I do nothing to immediately alleviate the migraine episode (See the following category: Alleviating your Migraine), the pulsating pain will become worse.
+Often, it feels as if the pain is originating from the area of the eye, even though that is not the case.

 I found that I was sensitive to certain foods.
-I would develop a severe migraine after 1-2 days of eating a particular food.
-In some causes my mouth would feel sticky and thick saliva would build up to the point where I felt like I had to throw up.
-I had no interest in eating, even if I had not had a meal all day.
+I would develop a severe migraine after 1-2 days of consuming a particular food.
+At times, my mouth would feel sticky with thick saliva building up to the point where I felt like I throwing up.
+I also had little interest in eating, even after going without a meal all day.

 This migraine symptom occurs regularly.
-The night before the episode occurs, I usually feel more tired than normal, both physically and mentally.
-It is difficult to concentrate on any activity, like reading and even watching television.
-I just feel like I want to sleep.
-The next day, when the episode occurs, I continue feeling tired and less energetic.
+The night before the episode occurs, I usually feel abnormally tired, both physically and mentally.
+It is difficult to concentrate on any activity.
+Even watching television becomes problematic and I just feel like I want to sleep.
+The next day, during the episode, I continue feeling tired and lethargic.

 This migraine symptom occurs sporadically.
-If the migraine episode is severe, about the only thing that I want to do is lie down and close my eyes in a quiet surrounding.
-If I increase the volume on the radio, the pulsating pain increases.
-When driving on the road, even the noise from the tires will sometimes increase the pulsating pain.
-Having the radio turned on is not an option.
+If the episode is severe, about the only thing that I want to do is lie down and close my eyes in a quiet surrounding.
+Simply increasing the volume on the radio ever so slightly causes the pulsating pain to worsen.